LINDA WERTHEIMER, HOST:

 NPR's business news starts with a Greek debt plan.

 The International Monetary Fund is reportedly close to approving a deal that would give Greece more flexibility in its efforts to cut its massive debt burden.
 This will give Greece more time and allow a higher debt-to-GDP ratio than had been agreed on before, according to Reuters.
 And it should clear the way for the Greek government to get the next round of much-needed financial assistance, which is seen as crucial to boosting a flagging European economy.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.